Master of Arts in Organizational Leadership Degree

 Online Degree Overview

 Length: 33 credits.
-Full-time students may complete the program in as little as 12 months.
-Students may begin the program in the fall, spring, or summer semesters.
+Full-time students may complete their master's degree in leadership in as little as 12 months.
+Each course is 8-weeks in length and students may begin the program in August, October, January, March, May, or June.

-Format: M.A. in Organizational Leadership courses are offered in a flexible online format and were designed using the autonomous learning model.
-No on-campus residency is required; however, students may take advantage of an optional two-day residency.
+Format: 100% Online.
+M.A. in Organizational Leadership courses are offered as a flexible online graduate degree and were designed using an autonomous learning model.
+No on-campus residency is required; however, students may attend SBL Express, our two-day on-campus event that fosters collaboration, interaction and professional development for students and alumni.

 The Master of Arts in Organizational Leadership program will prepare you for for-profit and nonprofit executive leadership, training, and consulting as well as equip you with skills in strategic planning and analysis, organizational development and change, and cross-cultural leadership.

 The faculty and staff of the School of Business & Leadership value students and want to see you succeed.
-Throughout the online master's program and when life challenges arise, we want to provide as much support as possible to help you complete your degree.
+Throughout the online master's in Organizational Leadership program and when life challenges arise, we want to provide as much support as possible to help you complete your degree.
 This support includes:

 Along with your acceptance letter, as a new student you will receive a clear, step-by-step process to assist with enrollment.